In the Integrated Workshop (IW), students…

 - are introduced to methods of modern integrative science

-- become familiar with state of the art instrumentation
+- become familiar with a range of quantitative methodologies and tools

 - develop a close working relationship and peer tutoring amongst each other